iataand/cross-measure/README.md

 ## Introduction

-CrossMeasure is a mathching system website destined to musicians that are looking to find a new band vice-versa.
+CrossMeasure is a matching system website destined to musicians and bands.

 ## Features